 When turnover for Norway is not available, data are estimated based on information directly from the companies.
 Turnover in foreign currencies has been converted to NOK according to average exchange rates the relevant year.
-When ownership shares are not given, company is wholly owned.
+When ownership shares are not given, companies are wholly owned.

 |Group||Owners per 31.12.||Media activities,

 Telenor's turnover in the media sector is estimated by medianorway.
-Total turnover of the whole Telenor Group, worldwide, was NOK 104 billion in 2013.
+Total turnover of the whole Telenor Group is more than ten times the media turnover.

 A-media's operations outside of Norway consist of printing presses in Russia.